meyer-lab-cshl/BATMAN-paper/README.md

 Folder contains codes for the Python package pyBATMAN, hosted at https://pypi.org/project/pybatman/.

 # run_batman
 Folder contains a test input data file and a python test script that trains BATMAN on the input data file and plots results.
 Please pip install pyBATMAN, preferably in a new conda environment with python=3.11, before running the script.
+The folder also has an interactive Jupyter notebook that trains and validates pyBATMAN on the test data and visualizes the results.